stateless-solutions/stateless-sdk/readme.md

 stateless-cli buckets help
 ```

-Displays help for the `buckets` command, including its subcommands like list, create, update, get, and delete.
+Displays help for the `buckets` command, including its subcommands like list, create, update, view, and delete.

 ```bash
 stateless-cli offerings help